Isoperimetric Inequalities on Slabs with applications to Cubes and Gaussian Slabs: Introduction

 where $\Psi_{\mu}$ denotes the density of $\mu$, $\interior M = M \setminus \partial M$ denotes the interior of $M$, $\partial^* E$ is the reduced boundary of $E$ and $\H^k$ denotes the $k$-dimensional Hausdorff measure (see Section \ref{sec:CMC} for more information).
 In this work, we are interested in obtaining sharp isoperimetric inequalities on slabs $(M_T,g,\mu_T)$, namely, best-possible lower bounds on the perimeter $A(E)$ for all subsets $E$ with prescribed volume $V(E) = \bar v \in (0,1)$.

 Many functional and concentration inequalities (such as the Poincar\'e and log-Sobolev inequalities) are known to tensorize, and so their analysis on a slab reduces to understanding these inequalities on the base.
 However, this is not the case with isoperimetric inequalities, for which there is no general formula yielding their sharp form after tensorization (even though up to constants, one may give \emph{essentially} sharp lower bounds, see e.g. \cite{Morgan-Products}).
 Note that the flat Lebesgue measure on the horizontal factor $[0,T]$ ruins any positive curvature possibly enjoyed by the base space, thereby precluding any easy ``strict convexity" arguments.
 Consequently, we are interested in developing a general framework for obtaining sharp isoperimetric inequalities on product spaces, in the simplest case when the horizontal factor is just the uniform Lebesgue measure on $[0,T]$.
-This is done in Sections \ref{sec:CMC} and \ref{sec:stability}, where we collect various established tools such as symmetrization, constant mean-curvature equation, stability analysis and ODI for the isoperimetric profile.
-Our main idea is that a reduction to the two-dimensional case by means of symmetrization may sometimes yield sharp results.

 For various specific base spaces, such as $\R^{n-1}$, $\S^{n-1}$, $\mathbb{H}^{n-1}$, $[0,1]$ or $[0,1] \times \R$, endowed with their natural Haar measures, such a study has been undertaken in prior work \cite{BrezisBruckstein,HPRR-PeriodicIsoperimetricProblem,Howards-BScThesis,HHM-Surfaces,KoisoMiyamoto,Pedrosa-SphericalCylinders,PedrosaRitore-Products}, which we shall utilize and expand upon.
 Another variant is when the horizontal factor is not an interval but rather $(\R^k,\abs{\cdot}^2,\m)$: it was shown in \cite{Castro-Products,Gonzalo-Products,RitoreVernadakis-Products} that when $M^{n-1}$ is compact, a minimizer of large volume is always of the form $B^k \times M^{n-1}$ for some Euclidean ball $B^k \subset \R^k$, and in \cite{FuscoMaggiPratelli-GaussianProduct} the case where the base space is the standard Gaussian one $(\R^{n-1},\abs{\cdot}^2,\gamma^{n-1})$ was studied; however, the infinite mass of the horizontal factor leads to somewhat different phenomenology than the one we observe in this work.